anup-cloudguru/foundational-linux-training-projects/01-virtual-lab-setup/04-taking-snapshots-virtualbox.md

 ---

 ## Note
 Snapshots are not substitutes for full backups.
 Use them for short-term purposes and regularly back up your virtual machines for long-term protection.
+Additionally, be aware that having multiple snapshots can consume a significant amount of disk space and potentially impact system performance.